 Net Weight: The weight of the goods shipped by the customer, determined by subtracting the tare weight of the vehicle from the gross weight.

 Packing: The accessorial service of protecting any portion of a shipment by placing it in boxes, cartons, crates, dish packs, suitcases, trunks or other protective container.

+Permanent Storage: Storage provided by Carrier for a minimum of 30 days.
+As multiple customers’ goods may be held in the same location, no customer may have physical access to the goods while in permanent storage.

 Replacement: Providing as good as, or equal in value to, a lost or damaged article.

-Released Valuation: The stated value of articles tendered by the customer to the carrier.
+Released Valuation: The stated value of articles tendered by the customer to the Carrier.

-Shipment: A load of household goods moved by a carrier from a single residence or as a single transaction.
+Shipment: A load of household goods moved by a Carrier from a single residence or other location or as a single transaction.

+Small Goods Transportation and Storage: the transportation of household goods by a Carrier from a customer’s residence to a warehouse, storage unit, or other storage facility owned or rented by the carrier for 30 days or more with the intent to later transport the goods back to the customer’s residence.
+Carrier may, at Carrier’s election, provide packing and unpacking services as part of a Small Goods Transportation and Storage move.

-Stops in Transit: A service where the carrier loads, unloads or both loads and unloads portions of the customer's household goods at more than one site.
+Stops in Transit: A service where the Carrier loads, unloads or both loads and unloads portions of the customer's household goods at more than one site.

-Storage-in-Transit: Temporary warehouse storage (90 days or less) of a shipment pending further transportation.
+Storage-in-Transit: Temporary warehouse storage (90 days or less) of a traditional household goods shipment pending further transportation.
+Small Goods Transportation and Storage is not considered Storage-in-Transit.

 Story: Inside a building, a story means the stairs leading from one complete floor to the next complete floor.
 Outside a building, a story means a set of at least 8 but not more than 20 steps (less than 8 steps is not considered a story).